What To Do When Your Car’s Air Conditioning Stops Working

 Understanding Your Car’s AC System

-When your car’s air conditioning fails, identifying the problem requires basic understanding of its components and operation.
+When your car’s air conditioning fails, identifying the problem requires a basic understanding of its components and operation.

 Components of the AC System